CHughes13/CI-Hackathon-2-Hack-and-Cheese/README.md

 ### Unfixed Bugs

 - __Footer Overlapping Content__
   - **Issue:** The Footer would overlap the content on the page.
-This resulted in the Home Button and Scoreboard being hidden undearneath the Footer, especcially on the mobile page.
+This resulted in the Home Button and Scoreboard being hidden underneath the Footer (particularly on mobile screen size).
   - **How would we fix it?:** Use Chrone Dev Tools to play around with padding/margin/positioning to find out why the Footer is behaving this way.

  ![screenshot_2024-07-03_173006_720](https://github.com/CHughes13/CI-Hackathon-2-Hack-and-Cheese/assets/82895994/0a609fa3-5a1d-46f5-add2-7b11dba47dfc)